 6 Extraordinary Examples of Gian Lorenzo Bernini Sculpture

-A prominent Italian sculptor and architect of the 17th century, Gian Lorenzo Bernini is credited with creating the Baroque style of sculpture.
+A prominent Italian sculptor and architect of the 17th century, Gian Lorenzo Bernini, also known as Giovanni Lorenzo, is credited with creating the Baroque style of sculpture.
 One scholar described him as “the first pan-European sculptor whose name is instantaneously identifiable with a particular manner and vision, and whose influence was inordinately powerful.”
 Indeed, the Bernini sculpture is celebrated for its remarkable execution and dramatic and eloquent vocabulary.

 Recognized as a prodigy already at the age of eight, Bernini’s career began under his father Pietro Bernini, a Florentine sculptor of some talent who eventually moved to Rome.
 His art flourished under the patronage of its cardinals and popes, dominating the Roman art world of the time.

-Bernini’s sculptures challenged contemporary artistic traditions, revealing an innovative interpretation of subjects, use of forms, and the combination of media.
-He was praised for his remarkable ability to depict dramatic narratives with characters showing intense psychological states, but also to organize large-scale sculptural works that convey a magnificent grandeur.
+Bernini’s Baroque works challenged contemporary artistic traditions in both art and architecture, revealing an innovative interpretation of subjects, use of forms, and the combination of media.
+He was praised for his remarkable ability to depict dramatic narratives with characters showing intense psychological states, but also to organize large-scale Baroque sculptural works that convey a magnificent grandeur.
 His technical skill of marble carving was also exquisite, which made him a worthy successor of Michelangelo.
 He is also notable for using light as an important theatrical and metaphorical device in his religious settings, relying on hidden light sources which could enhance the dramatic moment of a sculptural narrative.
 Among his most notable works are St. Peter’s Basilica in the Vatican and the Fountain dei Quattro Fiumi in Rome.

 Featured image: Gian Lorenzo Bernini – Apollo and Daphne (detail), 1622-25.
 All images Wikimedia Commons.